Does Home Warranty Cover Air Conditioning?

 Home warranties typically do not cover any preventative maintenance costs for home air conditioner systems.
 But, maintenance is integral to keeping your homes air conditioning system running at its optimal level as well as keeping the manufacturer warranty intact.

-It is challenging to determine if a home air conditioning system ash had regular maintenance.
-When purchasing a home and checking on the home warranty that comes with it, homeowners should ensure that the air conditioner has regular service records.
+It is challenging to determine if a home air conditioning system has had regular maintenance.
+When purchasing a home and checking on the home warranty that comes with it, homeowners should ensure that the AC unit has regular service records.
 Home warranty companies do not cover this and in some cases, if the air conditioning system does not have maintenance records, they will not cover air conditioner repairs citing a lack of maintenance as the reason.
 It is up to the homeowner to keep records and perform routine tune-ups if they anticipate utilizing the home warranty for any repairs or breakdowns of the system.

 How Do Home Warranties Cover Repairs?

 When your air conditioning system breaks, it is usually at the worst time, when you need it most?
 Preventative maintenance will help homeowners stay comfortable all year long knowing their system is working perfectly.
 But, when something goes wrong, it is an inconvenience and can be costly.